MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 This project uses the Axios library and the `lightSocket.js` helper tool to handle requests and simplify the process of subscribing to Misty’s WebSocket connections.
 You can read more about these tools in the first and second tutorials above.

 To set up your project, create a new .html document.
-Give it a title, and include references to `lightSocket.js` and a CDN for the Axios library in the `<head>` section.
+Give it a title, and include references to `lightSocket.js` and a content delivery network (CDN) for the Axios library in the `<head>` section.
 Place the code for commanding Misty within `<script>` tags in the `<body>` section of this document.

 ```html
 <!DOCTYPE html>